Bøylestad

-Bøylestad is a village in Froland municipality in Agder county, Norway.
-The village is located along the river Nidelva about 10 km northeast of the village of Blakstad-Osedalen and about 2.5 km south of the village of Bøylefoss.
+Bøylestad is a village in Froland Municipality in Agder county, Norway.
+The village is located along the river Nidelva about 10 km northeast of the village of Osedalen and about 2.5 km south of the village of Bøylefoss.
 The population of Bøylestad (2001) was 214.

 The village has a railway station, Bøylestad Station, a part of the Arendalsbanen railway line.